codemagic-ci-cd/codemagic-sample-projects/android/android-native-quick-start/README.md

 If you are going to publish your app to Google Play, each uploaded artifact must have a new version.
 Codemagic allows you to easily automate this process and increment the version numbers for each build.
 For more information and details, see [here](https://docs.codemagic.io/knowledge-codemagic/build-versioning/).

 The prerequisite is a valid **Google Cloud Service Account**.
-Plese follow these steps:
+Please follow these steps:
 1. Go to [this guide](https://docs.codemagic.io/knowledge-base/google-services-authentication) and complete the steps in the **Google Play** section.
 2. Skip to the **Creating a service account** section in the same guide and complete those steps also.
 3. You now have a `JSON` file with the credentials.